Israeli disengagement from the Gaza Strip: Gaza Strip

 The aim of the operation was to give the Gush Katif settlers the option to leave voluntarily.
 IDF soldiers helped the settlers who chose to do so by packing their belongings and carrying them.
 During the operation, soldiers went into settlers' homes and presented them with removal decrees.
 In addition, the IDF arranged crews of social nurses, psychologists, and support to youths.

-On April 8, 2005, Defense Minister Shaul Mofaz said that Israel should consider not demolishing the evacuated buildings in the Gaza Strip, with the exception of synagogues (due to fears of their potential desecration, which eventually did occur), since it would be more costly and time consuming.
+On April 8, 2005, Defense Minister Shaul Mofaz said that Israel should consider not demolishing the evacuated buildings in the Gaza Strip, with the exception of synagogues (due to fears of their potential desecration, which eventually did occur), since it would be more costly and time-consuming.
 This contrasted with the original plan by the Prime Minister to demolish all vacated buildings.

 On May 9, the beginning of the evacuation of settlements was officially postponed from July 20 until August 15, so as to not coincide with the Jewish period of The Three Weeks and the fast of Tisha B'Av, traditionally marking grief and destruction.

 On July 13, Sharon signed the closure order of Gush Katif, making the area a closed military zone.
 From that point on, only residents who presented Israeli ID cards with their registered address in Gush Katif were permitted to enter.
 Permits for 24–48 hours were given to select visitors for a few weeks before the entire area was completely sealed off to non-residents.
 Despite this ban, opponents of the disengagement managed to sneak in by foot through fields and bare soil.
-Estimates range from a few hundred to a few thousand people for those there illegally at that time.
-At one point, Sharon contemplated deploying Israel Border Police (Magav) forces to remove non-residents, but decided against it, as the manpower requirement would have been too great.
+Estimates range from a few hundred to an army estimate of 5000 infiltrators.
+At one point, Sharon contemplated deploying Israel Border Police (Magav) forces to remove non-residents, but decided against it, as the staffing requirement would have been too great.

+About two-thirds of settlers accepted compensation for voluntary relocation.

 At midnight between August 14 and 15, the Kissufim crossing was shut down, and the Gaza Strip became officially closed for entrance by Israelis.
-The evacuation by agreement continued after midnight of the August 17 for settlers who requested a time extension for packing their things.
 The Gush Katif Municipal Council threatened to unilaterally declare independence, citing the Gaza Strip's internationally disputed status and Halacha as a foundation.
 Meanwhile, on August 14, Aryeh Yitzhaki proclaimed the independence of Shirat HaYam as "The Independent Jewish Authority in Gaza Beach", and submitted appeals for recognition to the United Nations and Red Cross.